Here's what you get when you study abroad with CEA in Florence:

 While CEA highly recommends that you choose one of our Florence housing options provided, you also have the option to arrange independent housing.
 If your ideal housing scenario includes living in a particular neighborhood, having specific amenities or living with a specific person as your roommate, then independent housing could be just the ticket for you.

 Use the online housing application form to request permission for this option no later than the application closure date.
 If your request is approved, you will receive a rebate for your housing payment, however CEA will not provide you with any assistance setting up independent housing.
 Keep in mind, rebates are not granted to students who move out of their CEA housing or choose to pursue independent living arrangements after the application closure date.

 Get out and explore!
 Excursions are offered for most semester, year, and summer programs*.
 Programs typically include two excursions of different lengths.
 Excursion dates are indicated on each program calendar online.
 Here are examples of excursions we have offered most recently.

 *In an effort to offer lower-cost internship options and support you in maximizing your professional development in a condensed timeframe, summer internship programs do not include excursions.

-On this overnight excursion to Turin, you’ll explore royal palaces and the Cinema Museum, wander through Europe’s second largest collection of Egyptian artifacts, and indulge in decadent gianduia chocolate.
-Located in the Piedmont region, Turin was the first capital of unified Italy in the 1860s.
+On this overnight excursion to Turin, explore royal palaces and the Cinema Museum, wander through Europe’s second-largest collection of Egyptian artifacts, and indulge in decadent gianduia chocolate.
+Located in the Piedmont region, Turin was the first capital of Italy in the 1860s.
 Today, the city is a center of industry and engineering; FIAT (Fabbrica Italiana Automobili Torino), Italy’s proud every-man car manufacturer, was founded here.
+(Overnight trip)

 Italian Cooking Class